ivclab/CondConvContinual/README.md

 bash scripts/CIFAR100_20Tasks/trainval_finetune.sh {GPU_ID} {START_IDX} {END_IDX} {BACKBONE}
 ```

-The arguments are similar to those in the scripts for training scratch models as described above.
+The arguments are similar to those in the script for training scratch models as described above.

 ### Conditional convolution continual learning